-Prince George set for first day of school - BBC News

-Prince George set for first day of school
+Prince George starts first day at school

-Prince George is to begin his first day at school - but it is not clear whether his mother, the Duchess of Cambridge, will be well enough to take him.
+Prince George has started his first day at school - but his mother, the Duchess of Cambridge, missed the occasion as she was not well enough to take him.

-Kensington Palace said a decision on whether Catherine, who is suffering from severe morning sickness, will drop him off will be made this morning.
+The Duke of Cambridge dropped him off as Kensington Palace said Catherine, who is suffering from severe morning sickness, was still unwell.

-The four-year-old will attend Thomas's Battersea, a £18,000-a-year preparatory school in south-west London.
+The four-year-old is attending Thomas's Battersea, an £18,000-a-year preparatory school in London.

 His uniform includes navy shorts and jacket, long red socks and black shoes.

-The milestone for the prince comes after the Duke and Duchess of Cambridge this week announced they are expecting their third child.
+The milestone for the prince comes after the duke and duchess this week announced they are expecting their third child.

 Catherine had to pull out of public engagements on Monday and Tuesday because she is suffering from hypremesis gravidarum, as with her previous two pregnancies.

-Prince George will follow in the footsteps of his father and uncle, Prince Harry, who both attended preparatory school at a young age.
+Sign-up to get news from the BBC in your inbox, each weekday morning

+Mr Thomas added: "The global spotlight has been a little bit daunting but that will move on."

-Notable alumni at Thomas's Battersea include pop singer Florence Welch - from Florence and the Machine - model and actress Cara Delevingne, and Fresh Meat star Charlotte Ritchie.
+Notable alumni at Thomas's Battersea include pop singer Florence Welch - from Florence and the Machine - model and actress Cara Delevingne and Fresh Meat star Charlotte Ritchie.

-His new school was described by the Good Schools Guide as: "A big, busy, slightly chaotic school for cosmopolitan parents who want their children to have the best English education money can buy."
+The school was described by the Good Schools Guide as: "A big, busy, slightly chaotic school for cosmopolitan parents who want their children to have the best English education money can buy."

-The prince will also wear a v-neck jersey emblazoned with the Thomas's emblem, as well as a navy jacket.

-Former headmaster Ben Thomas said the school was "honoured" to have been chosen by the royals.

-It is expected that one cameraman and one photographer will be at the school to capture the moment, as Prince William has previously pleaded for the press to respect his son's privacy.
+One cameraman and one photographer were at the school to capture Prince George's first day, as Prince William has previously pleaded for the press to respect his son's privacy.

 'Goldfish bowl'